 I have turned down a few cases where the passenger was drinking with the driver before an accident.
 Even if the passenger thinks the driver is fine to drive, most juries won’t agree if it seems unreasonable to make that assumption (like if the two of you had been drinking all night).

-I did take a case to trial once where a 15 year old boy got injured by his friend who was also drunk.
+I did take a case to trial once in Calvert County Circuit Court where a 15 year old boy got injured by his friend who was also drunk.
 I felt it was worth taking a shot at going to trial, since he was only 15.
 But the jury did not find in his favor despite his age.
+They felt that even at 15, he should have known not to get into that car with his drunk friend.

 Conclusion & Next Steps